Youth for Lebanon

 Organization of the camps

 Each different delegation of the Order of Malta is put in charge of organizing and managing the camps in Chabrouh throughout the year.
 As the message for involvement spreads, the number of delegations continues to increase.
-In addition to the Lebanese themselves, the others come from Austria, Czech Republic, France, Germany, Italy, Netherlands, Palestine, Spain, Switzerland and United Kingdom.
+In addition to the Lebanese themselves, the others come from Austria, Czechia, France, Germany, Italy, Netherlands, Palestine, Spain, Switzerland and United Kingdom.